sci-oer/java-resource/README.md

 Password: password

-When you go to the jupyter notebooks page there are two folders that will apear, `builtin` and `persistant`.
+When you go to the jupyter notebooks page there are two folders that will appear, `builtin` and `persistent`.
 All of the notebooks that are in the `builtin` folder are part of the container, any changes made to those notebooks will not be saved between container recreations.
-Each of the notebooks in the `persistant` folder will be saved to the `jupyter` folder inside the `course` volume; these will be saved.
+Each of the notebooks in the `persistent` folder will be saved to the `jupyter` folder inside the `course` volume; these will be saved.

 ### ssh to work on files using external editor